polkadot-api/polkadot-api-docs/docs/pages/providers.md

 Polkadot-API offers a couple of providers for some of the most used ways of connecting to a chain:

-- `getWsProvider(uri: string)` from `polkadot-api/ws-provider/web` or `polkadot-api/ws-provider/node` to connect through WebSocket.
+- [`getWsProvider`](/providers/ws) from `polkadot-api/ws-provider/web` or `polkadot-api/ws-provider/node` (depending on where your code is running) to connect through WebSocket.
-- `getSmProvider(chain: smoldot.Chain)` from `polkadot-api/sm-provider` to connect through Smoldot.
+- [`getSmProvider`](/providers/sm) from `polkadot-api/sm-provider` to connect through Smoldot.

 The `JsonRpcProvider` interface is designed so that it can be easily enhanced: You can wrap any JsonRpcProvider with another one that adds in more features, such as logging, statistics, or error recovery.
+Let's see the two PAPI builtin providers in the next pages.

 ## Logs provider